Jakoby1835/Jakoby1835/README.md

 ### 🔧 Tech Stack
 - Java ☕
 - C++ ⚙️
 - GDScript 🎮

 ### 🎯 What I do
-- Build games and prototypes in Godot
+- Build & play games and prototypes
 - Work on university projects in CS
 - Learn and explore new tech along the way 🚀

 ---